Why are there so many dead bees on the ground

 Due To The Bad Environmental Effect

 Winter is the worst season for honey bees.
 Honey bees have to do a lot of work during that season to keep moisture out of their hive.
-A combination of lack of food and too low temperature creates a harsh situation for bees.

-Bees can face storms or heavy rainfall when they are foraging pollen.
+Bees can face storms or heavy rainfall when they are foraging for pollen.
 So, harsh weather can be a big reason for identifying dead bees around a beehive.

 Queenless Hive

 You know that the queen is the main coordinator of a honey bee colony.
 The entire honey bee colony is ruled by the queen.
-So, if a hive becomes queenless the remaining bees may show abnormal behavior.
+So, if a hive becomes queenless, the remaining bees may show abnormal behavior.

-When there is no queen more bees can die for several reasons.
+When there is no queen, more bees can die for several reasons.
 So, when you discover a lot of dead bees on the ground you must check for the queen status inside the hive.

 Use Of Insecticides And Pesticides